Blue-chip stocks: What are they and what are the best examples on the ASX?

 Australian blue-chip stocks typically refer to stocks of large, well-established and financially sound companies.

 These companies are known for their strong balance sheets and ability to remain resilient during times of economic uncertainty.
+But there is no hard and fast rule about which ones are and which ones are not, even if some companies are almost always included on this list.

 The Big Four Banks are well known blue-chip stocks given they record amongst the highest profits and pay the highest dividends of any Australian shares.

-The major miners, particularly BHP Billiton and Rio Tinto possess a reputation as blue-chip stocks too.
+The major miners, particularly BHP and Rio Tinto possess a reputation as blue-chip stocks too.
 Their share prices can be volatile given the fluctuation of commodities, but not to the same degree as companies with just one commodity like Fortescue.
 They also record amongst the highest profits of any ASX company and pay high dividends.

-Woolworths Group and Coles, the largest food retailers in Australia, are also blue-chip stocks because they perform in all economic conditions.
+Woolworths and Coles, the largest food retailers in Australia, are also blue-chip stocks because they perform in all economic conditions.

 Keep your eye on blue-chip stocks

-Ultimately, there is no body that determines if a company is blue-chip stock or not.
+Once again we note, there is no body that determines if a company is blue-chip stock or not.

 But they tend to be large, well-established and financially sound companies, are often industry leaders and typically have a long history of steady and reliable growth.
+And so they should be amongst the top stocks to consider for those new to investor or those wanting to minimise their risk.
+Those looking for higher returns, particularly in the shorter-term, may be better off elsewhere.

 Recent Posts